Major thirds tuning

-Among alternative tunings for guitar, a major-thirds tuning is a regular tuning in which each interval between successive open strings is a major third ("M3" in musical abbreviation).
-Other names for major-thirds tuning include major-third tuning, M3 tuning, all-thirds tuning, and augmented tuning.
-By definition, a major-third interval separates two notes that differ by exactly four semitones (one-third of the twelve-note octave).
+Among alternative tunings for guitar, a major-thirds tuning is a regular tuning in which each interval between successive open strings is a major third (abbreviated "M3").
+Other names for this tuning include major-third tuning, M3 tuning, all-thirds tuning, and augmented tuning.
+A major third is the distance between two notes that differ by exactly four semitones (one-third of the twelve-note octave).

 The Spanish guitar's tuning mixes four perfect fourths (five semitones) and one major-third, the latter occurring between the G and B strings:

 E–A–D–G–B–E.

 This tuning, which is used for acoustic and electric guitars, is called "standard" in English, a convention that is followed in this article.
 While standard tuning is irregular, mixing four fourths and one major third, M3 tunings are regular: Only major-third intervals occur between the successive strings of the M3 tunings, for example, the open augmented C tuning.

 A♭–C–E–A♭–C–E.

 For each M3 tuning, the open strings form an augmented triad in two octaves.

 For guitars with six strings, every major-third tuning repeats its three open-notes in two octaves, so providing many options for fingering chords.
 By repeating open-string notes and by having uniform intervals between strings, major-thirds tuning simplifies learning by beginners.
-These features also facilitate advanced guitarists' improvisation, precisely the aim of jazz guitarist Ralph Patt when he began popularizing major-thirds tuning between 1963 and 1964.
+These features can also facilitate advanced guitarists' improvisation, precisely the aim of jazz guitarist Ralph Patt when he began popularizing major-thirds tuning between 1963 and 1964.

 Avoiding standard tuning's irregular intervals

 M3 tuning partitions its fretboard into four-fret segments.

-In standard tuning, the successive open-strings mix two types of intervals, four perfect-fourths and the major third between the G and B strings:
+In standard tuning, the successive open strings mix two types of intervals, four perfect fourths and the major third between the G and B strings:

 E2–A2–D3–G3–B3–E4.

 Only major thirds occur as open-string intervals for major-thirds tuning, which is also called "major-third tuning", "all-thirds tuning", and "M3 tuning".
-The most viable M3 tunings are:
+One popular M3 tuning has the open strings: